mir-dataset-loaders/mirdata/docs/source/contributing.rst

 Docs
 ^^^^
-Staged docs for every new pull request are built, and you can look at them by clicking on the "readthedocs" test in a pull request.
-To quickly troubleshoot any issues, you can build the docs locally by nagivating to the `docs` folder, and running `make html` (note, you must have `sphinx` installed).
-Then open the generated `_build/source/index.html` file in your web browser to view.
+Staged docs for every new PR are built, and you can look at them by clicking on the "readthedocs" test in a PR.
+To quickly troubleshoot any issues, you can build the docs locally by nagivating to the ``docs`` folder, and running ``make html`` (note, you must have ``sphinx`` installed).
+Then open the generated ``_build/source/index.html`` file in your web browser to view.

 Troubleshooting
 ^^^^^^^^^^^^^^^

-If github shows a red X next to your latest commit, it means one of our checks is not passing.
+If github shows a red ``X`` next to your latest commit, it means one of our checks is not passing.
 This could mean:

-1. running "black" has failed

-This means that your code is not formatted according to black's code-style.
+1. running ``black`` has failed -- this means that your code is not formatted according to ``black``'s code-style.
 To fix this, simply run:

 ::

-black --target-version py37 --skip-string-normalization mirdata/ from inside the top level folder of the repository.
+    black --target-version py37 --skip-string-normalization mirdata/

+from inside the top level folder of the repository.
-2. the test coverage is too low

-This means that there are too many new lines of code introduced that are not tested.
-Most of the time we will help you fix this.
+2. the test coverage is too low -- this means that there are too many new lines of code introduced that are not tested.

-3. the docs build has failed

-This means that one of the changes you made to the documentation has caused the build to fail.
-Check the formatting in your changes (especially in `docs/datasets.rst`) and make sure they're consistent.
+3. the docs build has failed -- this means that one of the changes you made to the documentation has caused the build to fail.
+Check the formatting in your changes and make sure they are consistent.

-4. the tests have failed

-This means at least one of tests are failing.
-Run the tests locally to make sure they're passing.
-If they're passing locally but failing in the check, we can help debug.
+4. the tests have failed -- this means at least one of the tests is failing.
+Run the tests locally to make sure they are passing.
+If they are passing locally but failing in the check, open an `issue` and we can help debug.